8 Common Questions About Chia for Horses Answered

 We do not recommend over-feeding anything to your horse, but if your horse gets more StableFeed biscuits than you planned it will not harm them.
 They will, however, have a very large bowel movement.

 Ready to experience the benefits that chia for horses offers?
-Click here to view all of our chia feed options!
+Click here to view all of our chia products!